-\ Test name might differ depending on the chosen ASAP for cobas\ Respiratory flex
+Test name might differ depending on the chosen ASAP for cobas^{} Respiratory flex

-Interpretation of results
+Interpretation of results for cobas® 5800/6800/8800 systems

-For a valid run/ control batch, check each individual sample for flags in the cobas° 5800 System and cobas° 6800/8800 Systems software and/or report.
 The result interpretation should be as follows:

 - A valid batch may include both valid and invalid sample results. - Invalid results for one or more target combinations are possible and are reported out specifically for each channel. - Results of this test should only be interpreted in conjunction with information available from clinical evaluation of the patient and patient history.